13 Septemter 2021

 Significant unmet need among patients with asthma

-Asthma is a chronic, inflammatory disease that affects around 339 million people globally.3 In the US alone, over 25 million patients are living with asthma,7 with more than 40% of these patients in the US experiencing one or more attacks a year.7 That amounts to over 10 million attacks per year.7 Sadly, from these attacks, around 3,500 people die each year in the US from asthma.7
+Asthma is a chronic, inflammatory disease that affects around 339 million people globally with an estimated 176 million asthma exacerbations per year.4,8 In the US alone, over 25 million patients are living with asthma,9 with more than 40% of these patients in the US experiencing one or more attacks a year.9 That amounts to over 10 million attacks per year.10

-Current treatment approaches are leaving patients at risk of attacks
+Current management approaches can leave patients at risk of attacks

 What needs to change in asthma management?

 To reduce asthma attacks and potentially preventable deaths, global treatment and healthcare policies should provide clear guidelines for asthma management.
 Indeed, international recommendations from the Global Initiative for Asthma have been updated to no longer recommend SABA as the preferred rescue therapy.4

 A combined approach focusing on inhaled combination medicines that provide symptom relief whilst also addressing underlying inflammation should be central to asthma management.
 This treatment intervention is especially important when asthma control is lost and symptoms increase, which could indicate the onset of a severe asthma attack.
 If such an approach were delivered early in the course of disease progression, patients would suffer fewer asthma attacks and live a life less burdened by their disease.

 Strategies to achieve better outcomes for patients will also need to include education for healthcare providers around the risks of using SABA alone to manage this disease, given that even patients with mild asthma can have severe attacks.3

 * The SABA Use IN Asthma (SABINA) programme is funded by AstraZeneca.